kubeflow/testing/README.md

 kubectl create secret generic github-token --namespace=kubeflow-test-infra --from-literal=github_token=${TOKEN}
 ```

+### Deploy NFS

+We use GCP Cloud Launcher to create a single node NFS share; current settings

+  * 8 VCPU
+  * 1 TB disk

 ### Create a PD for NFS

+**Note** We are in the process of migrating to using an NFS share outside the GKE cluster.
+Once we move
+kubeflow/kubeflow to that we can get rid of this section.

 Create a PD to act as the backing storage for the NFS filesystem that will be used to store data from
 the test runs.